pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 For this you'll need to open up a new "Private browsing" session in your web browser, because we're going to create a "fake" student account, and set you up to be its teacher.
+You could also do this on a separate browser where you are not signed in.

 You'll need to jump between this window and the private browsing session, to continue following these instructions